 When you’re in the early stages of pregnancy, it’s not that difficult to imagine how your baby might fit in the womb.
 After all, your baby is only the size of a lima bean, grape, or avocado, so there’s plenty of room to spare.

 As your baby grows, however, you may be left wondering how on earth it all fits in there.
 Even as your bump expands, there doesn’t seem to be enough room for your stomach (heartburn, anyone?) or bladder (aka, your baby’s stress ball).

-She has photographed over 100 births, and has a pretty unique selling point.
-As well as the traditional birth shots you might expect, Fermont likes to snap a shot of the baby to show how she fit inside the womb.
+She has photographed over 100 births and has a pretty unique selling point.
+Along with the traditional birth shots you might expect, Fermont likes to snap a shot of the baby to show how she fit inside the womb.

 Sometimes it’s the new dads who get to recreate this pregnancy shot, with a little help from the midwife.

-The Miracle of Pregnancy
+The Miracle Of Pregnancy

-Many women feel supported and cared for during labour, and this photograph is a great way of remembering your midwife too.
-Though the photographs featuring the new fathers are probably the best simply because they capture the overwhelming love and pride on the father’s face.
+Many women feel supported and cared for during labor, and this photograph is a great way of remembering your midwife too.
+But the photographs featuring the new fathers are probably the best simply because they capture the overwhelming love and pride on the father’s face.